PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:43:54
+Last updated: 2024-04-02 13:44:57
-Random Quote: With the new day comes new strength and new thoughts. - Eleanor Roosevelt
+Random Quote: Opportunity does not knock, it presents itself when you beat down the door. - Kyle Chandler